Create shipment / International shipments

 From the drop-down menu choose who pays the customs charges

-• Shipper (DDP - Delivered Duty Paid) You pay taxes and duties at the time of generating the waybill.
+Shipper (DDP - Delivered Duty Paid).
 Your customer receives the package without any additional paperwork or payment.

 Generate waybill and download commercial invoice